-GEOG 140 World Regional Geography – GS3 C-BB
+GEOG 140 World Regions and Issues - C-BB

 This course provides an introductory survey of geographic themes and concepts of social and cultural relevance in our fast-changing world, with a particular emphasis on the United States.
 The course offers an opportunity to raise understanding of and appreciation for geographic realities in the lives of others — as well as in our own daily existence.
 Topics include population dynamics, migration, ethnicity, gender, language, religion, urbanization and the political landscape.
 Geographic/spatial aspects of these issues are examined on a variety of scales in diverse locales.
 Map work is emphasized.
-A full-day urban field trip to Milwaukee is conducted late in the semester.
-Offered annually.

 GEOG 238 Introduction to Geographic Information Systems